choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 ### Reply Queue Pruning

-MCollective sends replies on uniquely-named single-use queues with names like `mcollective.reply.<UNIQUE ID>`.
+MCollective sends replies on uniquely-named, single-use queues with names like `mcollective.reply.<UNIQUE ID>`.
 These have to be deleted after about five minutes, lest they clog up ActiveMQ's available memory.
 By default, queues live forever, so you have to configure this.

 Use a `<policyEntry>` element for `*.reply.>` queues, with `gcInactiveDestinations` set to true and `inactiveTimoutBeforeGC` set to 300000 ms (five minutes).

 {% highlight xml %}
     <destinationPolicy>
       <policyMap>
         <policyEntries>
           <policyEntry queue="*.reply.>" gcInactiveDestinations="true" inactiveTimoutBeforeGC="300000" />
+          <policyEntry topic=">" producerFlowControl="false"/>
         </policyEntries>
       </policyMap>
     </destinationPolicy>
 {% endhighlight %}

+### Disable Producer Flow Control on Topics

+In the example above, you can also see that `producerFlowControl` is set to false for all topics.
+This is highly recommended; setting it to true can cause MCollective servers to appear blocked when there's heavy traffic.

 * * *

 Recommended Settings
 -----

-We recommend configuring the following, as ActiveMQ and MCollective aren't particularly secure without them.

 ### TLS Credentials